The merchant's handbook to online sales tax

 This post was last updated on February 17, 2023.

-Opening your own online store, designing your first website and choosing the right products to sell all bring a rush of excitement and anticipation to eCommerce business owners.
-But few entrepreneurs are as passionate about another important aspect of online selling: sales and use tax compliance.
+Opening your own online store, designing your first website, and choosing the right products to sell all bring a rush of excitement.
+But few entrepreneurs are as passionate about another important aspect of online selling: sales tax compliance.

 After all, taxes just seem so…complicated.
 There’s a boatload of different regulations to understand, a bevy of varied tax rates that could baffle even the smartest of would-be mathematicians, and enough year-to-year (and even month-to-month) changes that it’s hard to stay on top of it all.

 Getting online sales tax right can be especially difficult for smaller eCommerce stores with small staffs and few resources.
 Fortunately, this guide can help you get a high-level understanding of eCommerce sales tax and how to stay compliant.

 One word of caution: Because tax regulations vary by jurisdiction and change so frequently, always consult with a certified tax accountant or tax compliance expert for advice tailored to your online store’s specific needs.